Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

 \subsection{Size of Stack Contents}

 We continue our discussion on Case 1.
-In Proposition \ref{size-stack-content}, we have shown that all but finitely many strings $x$ in $D_{(2,3)}$ satisfy the inequality $|\gamma^{(x)}_{y}|<d_1$ for all $y\in H_x$.
-Toward an intended contradiction, we will further show that there are a large portion of $x$'s in $D_{(2,3)}$ whose corresponding stack contents $\gamma^{(x)}_{y}$ for certain $y$'s are large in size.
-Together with Proposition \ref{size-stack-content}, we can derive a contradiction.
+In Proposition \ref{size-stack-content}, we have shown that all but a constant number of strings $x$ in $D_{(2,3)}$ satisfy the inequality $|\gamma^{(x)}_{y}|<d_1$ for all strings $y$ in $H_x$.
+Toward an intended contradiction, we will further show that there are a large portion of $x$'s in $D_{(2,3)}$ whose corresponding stack contents $\gamma^{(x)}_{y}$ for appropriately chosen strings $y$ are large in size.
+Together with Proposition \ref{size-stack-content}, we can derive the desired contradiction.